Lenty/SLiCAP_python/docs/_build/html/_sources/userguide/parameterStepping.rst.txt

 Enable or disable parameter stepping
 ------------------------------------

-Parameter stepping can be enabled or disabled without affecting the settings for parameter stepping, such as, the step variable, the step mthod, etc.
+Parameter stepping can be enabled or disabled without affecting the settings for parameter stepping, such as, the step variable, the step method, etc.

 .. code-block:: python